 Follow my top three tips for keeping your fruit trees healthy during the coldest months of the year.
 Know your region, be mindful of dropping temperatures and protect your trees in extreme weather.
 Wishing you the best of luck this season!

 Scott Webster is President & CEO of both Webster Orchards, Inc and TheFruitCompany.com.
-Webster Orchards grows premium fresh fruit, whereas The Fruit Company packs and ships beautiful fruit gifts around the globe.
-The Webster Family has been growing fruit since 1942 in the Columbia River Gorge National Scenic Area.
-Their headquarters are located in the Hood River Valley, nestled between Mt.
+Webster Orchards has been growing premium fresh fruit in the Columbia River Gorge National Scenic Area since 1942, starting with Scott’s grandfather Roy Webster.
+The Fruit Company, an online gift retailer has been packing and shipping beautiful fruit gifts nationwide since 1999.
+Both headquarters are located in the Hood River Valley, nestled between Mt.
 Hood and the Columbia River Gorge.